ukff/kyma-environment-broker/docs/03-21-configure-list-of-modules.md

-# Modules
+# Configure the list of modules

 By default, Kyma Environment Broker applies the Kyma CR, including the default modules selected by Kyma, to a cluster.
-Modules configuration is available by setting "modules" object in JSON schema.
+You can configure your custom list of modules by setting the "modules" object in the JSON schema.
-There are two available fields, full JSON Schema can be found on bottom of document.
+To do that, use the following two fields:
-- default (bool) - Defines if use default module settings
+- **default** (bool) - defines whether to use the default list of modules
-- list (array) - Defines a custom list of modules
+- **list** (array) - defines a custom list of modules

 API for module configuration is built on the "oneOf" feature from the JSON schema.
 If the "modules" object is passed to API, it must have only one valid option.
 Thus, to pass JSON API Validator, you must set only one field.
 See examples below.

-Correct API calls:
+## Correct API calls:

 - In the default mode, the "modules" object is set to `default: true` and modules are pre-selected by Kyma.
 The same happens when the "modules" section is not set at all (mapped to nil) in the payload.